Woodside, Old Windsor: Elton John

 Since 1975 the house has been the principal residence of the English musician and composer Sir Elton John.
-John also owns an apartment in Atlanta, Georgia, a villa near Nice on the French Cote d'Azur and a house in London's Holland Park district.
+John also owns an apartment in Atlanta, Georgia, a villa in Nice on the French Cote d'Azur and a house in London's Holland Park district.
 John bought the house for £400,000 in 1974 (£ at current prices) and subsequently brought in his collections of what the music writer Mick Brown described as 'High Rock'n'Roll Empire', including "jukeboxes and pinball machines; Tiffany lamps and art deco nymphs; red leather sofas; the odd Rembrandt etching; a disco; [and] a replica of Tutankhamun's state throne".
 The house also stored John's many costumes from his tours and the 4 ft Doc Marten boots that he wore in the 1975 film Tommy.
 The contents of the house were subsequently sold at auction for $8.2 million at a 2,000-item four-day sale at Sotheby's in September 1988.
 John decided to refurbish and redesign Woodside after overcoming drink and drug addictions in the late 1980s, feeling that he "didn't want to be a middle-aged man who was a parody of his younger self" and that the house contained "a lot of kitsch ...it was more of an Aladdin's cave than a home."